-Firstly can we thank everyone who has helped F13K Cancer during the 2015/2016 seasons to raise almost £35,000 for Marie Curie Northern Ireland.
+Firstly can we thank everyone who has helped F13K Cancer raise almost £40,000 for Marie Curie Northern Ireland.

 It just goes to show that Road Racing and Motorsports fans are very generous and always dig deep to support their sport and the charities associated with it.

 “One of the worst feelings in the world is not being able to help people close to your heart,” said Fermanagh’s Lee Johnston.
 “For that reason alone I’m starting this charity, as the sad fact is – nearly everyone is close to someone with cancer.”

 Giving credit to his peers and the worldwide pool of motorcycling fans, he added: “It’s a well know fact that racers and race fans are very generous when it comes to supporting charities, so I’m hoping everyone gets involved, by simply donating, or they can purchase a t-shirt or phone cover.”

 The double North West 200 winner has initiated a no-holds-barred logo; but explaining the design, Lee believes there’s no need for a filter, or an apology, when fighting this dreaded disease.

 “Some people might think the logo is rude or offensive, but when I think of cancer it’s the first thing I say, F13K CANCER, so I thought why not use this as our logo.”

 Johnston has made the racing number #13 his own in recent seasons; so has decided to integrate the double digit into in his Marie Curie funding process, as he explained.